simonfrey/mastodon_wordpress_autopost/autopost-to-mastodon/trunk/readme.txt

 == Credits ==

-= Mastodon PHP API =
+= Kernox =
-This project is using the [MastodonOAauthPHP libary](https://github.com/TheCodingCompany/MastodonOAuthPHP)
+This project is baseds on [hellexis Mastodon Share Plugin](https://github.com/kernox/Mastodon-Share-for-WordPress).
+We are currently working together on a new one to combine our workforce.

 = Graphics =
 Thanks to